jeffh/Hydrant/README.md

 In short, `HYDMapper` is the protocol to implement how *any object can be converted to any other object*.
 Using a composition of mappers, we can produce an arbitrary schema to transform any object graph, such as JSON to Value Objects.

+Of course, Hydrant comes with a collection of mappers for you to use.

 Building the Parser
 -------------------